-If you’re traveling solo, within the U.S., for 15 days, and you’re 24 years old, you could pay as little as $57.30 for the Insured Nomads World Explorer plan.
+If you’re traveling solo, within the U.S., for 15 days, and you’re 24 years old, you could pay as little as $76.23 for the Insured Nomads World Explorer Guardian plan.

 You can also pay a deductible for solo plans.
 This is 100% optional, but it will lower your overall cost.
 You can pay $0, $100, $250, or $500.
 At the highest deductible, with the above scenario, you could pay as little as $43.05 if you want the World Explorer plan for travel medical.

 If You’re Traveling With Your Family

 Let’s say you’re traveling with your family, and you (30-39 years old) have a wife (30-39 years old) and two children (11-18 years old).
 If you want to travel with your family, outside of the U.S., for 10 days, you could pay as little as $511.40 for trip insurance.